ni/nimi-python/docs/nidcpower/enums.rst

         Asserts the trigger on the rising edge of the digital signal.
-NIDCPOWER_VAL_FALLING (1017) Asserts the trigger on the falling edge of the digital signal.